If you've been watching what you eat on your ketogenic diet, you've likely encountered something with a sugar alcohol.

 While the total count of grams of fiber is subtracted from total carbs to reach a net carb count in packaged foods and recipes, many people subtract half of the grams of any sugar alcohols listed on food packages or listed in recipes from total carbs to get your net carb count.
-An exception to this rule is in respect to erythritol (if it’s the only sugar listed then its carbs can be completely subtracted from the total carb count).
+An exception to this rule is with respect to erythritol (if it’s the only sugar listed then its carbs can be completely subtracted from the total carb count).

-One method that many reader's use when needing to count net carbs for sugar alcohols from a food label:
+One method that many readers use when needing to count net carbs for sugar alcohols from a food label:

 Net Carbs = (total carbs - fiber) - ( 0.5 x sugar alcohol carbs) *except for erythritol

-How much sugar alcohols is too much?
+How much sugar alcohol is too much?